Protected content is only visible to a certain set of viewers.

 Media files are not eligible for NetID Access protection and can be accessed by all public users, even if you don't link to them.
 To protect a File, we recommend storing it in Duke Box (or another Duke-approved collaborative work tool) and linking to it.

-remove protected content from search results
+remove protected items from search results

 Restrict content to specific groups